Carnation Walling - Window Bucking

 It goes under the polyethylene sheet, ie the polyethylene goes on the edge of the concrete.
 Even with the 1/8" clearance you may need to gradually work the sliding bucking into the cavity bucking (but make sure you do not damage the wall EPS).

 Screws from the cavity space are used to hold it.
-There will be no screw heads visible in the window surround.
+There will be no screw heads visible in the window surround (which is another advantage with Carnation Walling).

 Use some double sided tape to fix the polyethylene sheet to the Cavity bucking so it does not flap around and get in the way.

 Get the vertical 2x4 batons screwed on at the earliest opportunity.
-When fitting you need a spacer made from a strip of the thin plywood and a strip of the thick plywood.
+When fitting you need a 3/4" spacer to take the place of the thin plywood and the thick plywood.
 This is to hold the vertical 2x4 baton the right distance (3/4") from the edge.

 Make and fit padded cross into Protruding Bucking